sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Open standards are a set of rules designed to do a specific job in technology.
 They refer to file formats, protocols and application interfaces that can be implemented by everyone (in open source and proprietary software alike).

-Inspired by France's Référentiel Général d'Interopérabilité (RGI) or "General Guidelines for Interoperability", the Cadre Commun d'Interopérabilité du Gouvernement du Québec (CCIGQ) of the "Quebec government's common interoperability framework", the European Interoperability Framework (EIF) and the British Cabinet Office's Open Standards Principles, the following criteria define open standards:
+Inspired by France's [Référentiel Général d'Interopérabilité](https://www.numerique.gouv.fr/publications/interoperabilite/) or "General Guidelines for Interoperability", the Quebec government's [Cadre Commun d'Interopérabilité](https://www.tresor.gouv.qc.ca/ressources-informationnelles/architecture-dentreprise-gouvernementale/standards-et-normes/cadre-commun-dinteroperabilite/) or the "Common interoperability framework", the [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en) and the British Cabinet Office's [Open Standards Principles](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), the following criteria define open standards:

 - process for the standard's development is open and transparent to all interested parties and cannot be controlled by any single person or entity with any vested interests;
 - platform independent, vendor neutral and usable for multiple implementations;